Rydberg Exciton-Polaritons in a Magnetic Field: Comparison to Experiment

-To provide additional insights into the experimental results of Fig.~\ref{fig:fig_pol_shifts}, we compare them with two qualitatively distinct approximations: one which treats the coupling to light perturbatively, and one which instead assumes the magnetic field to be weak.
-To be precise, in the former case we calculate the numerically exact $1s$ exciton energy (as in Fig.~\ref{fig:fig_exciton_1}) and oscillator strength (as in Fig.~\ref{fig:fig_exciton_3}) using the methods of Sec.~\ref{sec:Exciton_Problem}, and then we obtain the polariton energies by using the simple coupled oscillator model in Eq.~\eqref{eq:COM}.
-We see in panel (a) that the results obtained by using a 2-level COM match our exact numerical results very well for 1~QW, as expected, since in this case $\Omega\ll R$.
-On the other hand, for 28~QWs we see in panel (b) that the perturbative results using a 3-level COM fail both quantitatively and qualitatively (in the considered detuning range) due to the very strong light-matter coupling, as discussed below.
+To provide additional insight into the experimental results of Fig.~\ref{fig:fig_pol_shifts}, we compare them with two qualitatively distinct approximations: one which treats the coupling to light perturbatively, and one which instead assumes the magnetic field to be weak.
+In the former case, we calculate the numerically exact $1s$-exciton energy (as in Fig.~\ref{fig:fig_exciton_2}) and oscillator strength (as in Fig.~\ref{fig:fig_exciton_3}) using the methods of Sec.~\ref{sec:Exciton_Problem}, and then we obtain the polariton energies by using the simple coupled oscillator model in Eq.~\eqref{eq:COM}.
+We see in panel (a) that the results obtained from a 2-level COM match our exact numerical results very well for 1~QW, as expected, since in this case $\Omega\ll R$.
+On the other hand, for 28~QWs we see in panel (b) that the perturbative results of a 3-level COM fail both quantitatively and qualitatively (in the considered detuning range) due to the very strong light-matter coupling, as discussed below.